Bariatric Surgery Recovery Tips for Patients in Los Angeles, CA | HLB

 Most patients are hospitalized for two or three days after they wake up from surgery.
 This allows the surgical staff to monitor your progress and keep an eye on you as you come out of anesthesia.

-When you are cleared to go home, you will have a short recovery period before you are ready to go back to work.
-Depending on which surgery you had, you can expect to resume your normal activities in around three to five weeks.
+When you are cleared to go home, you will have a short recovery period before you return to work.
+Depending on your surgery, you can expect to resume your normal activities in three to five weeks.

-Your bariatric surgeon will give you advice on how to cope immediately after surgery.
-Your body has undergone a few changes and your organs need time to adjust.
+Your bariatric surgeon will advise you on coping immediately after surgery.
+Your body has undergone a few changes, and your organs need time to adjust.
 Bariatric surgeries like the gastric sleeve and gastric bypass make your stomach smaller.
 The gastric bypass also reroutes your stomach to your lower intestine.
-These alterations to your gastric system cause you to eat less, and you feel less hungry overall.
+These alterations to your gastric system cause you to eat less and feel less hungry overall.
 This means you won’t feel deprived, which will help you into your new, healthier eating habits.

-Your bariatric surgeon will advise you on how to eat and when to eat for the necessary nutrition.
-You will find yourself on a liquid diet for a short while, which allows your digestive system to adjust to the changes with nutrient-dense shakes that go down easy.
-More solid foods will then be slowly added until you are back to eating regular foods once more.
+Your bariatric surgeon will advise you on how and when to eat for nutrition.
+You will find yourself on a liquid diet for a short while, which allows your digestive system to adjust to the changes with nutrient-dense shakes that go down easily.
+More solid foods will then be slowly added until you return to eating regular foods.

-Weight loss surgery requires you to make several lifestyle changes, which include eating the right foods, consuming smaller amounts of foods, and getting adequate amounts of exercise.
+Weight loss surgery requires you to make several lifestyle changes, including eating the right foods, consuming smaller amounts, and getting adequate amounts of exercise.

-It will take earnest effort on your part to make these lifestyle changes stick.
-Thankfully, you have a short recovery period after bariatric surgery to work on those new habits before getting back to your regularly scheduled life.
+It will take earnest effort to make these lifestyle changes stick.
+Thankfully, you have a short bariatric surgery recovery period to work on those new habits before returning to your regularly scheduled life.

 1- Prepare Quick and Easy Meals Beforehand